ademers/statamic-twitter-embed/README.md

 #### align

-Specifies alignment of Embedded Tweet.
+Specifies the alignment of the Embedded Tweet.

 Possible values: 'left`, `right`, `center`.
 Alignment styles are not specified by default.